-Freeing a profile causes each of the objects pointed to by the profile ID in the framework's global array to release all of its associated data.
-If a given object is a shared or reference-counted object, only if the reference count drops to zero will the memory be released.
+Freeing a profile causes each of the objects pointed to by the profile Id in the framework's global array to release all of its associated data.
+If a given object is a shared or reference-counted object, the memory is released only if the reference count drops to zero.

-Freeing a profile, loaded via KcsSolarisProfile or KcsXWindowProfile, closes the associated file descriptor or RPC connection if the file is located on a remote machine.
-Use the KcsFreeProfile(profile) API call to free a profile.
+Freeing a profile loaded via KcsSolarisProfile or KcsXWindowProfile closes the associated file descriptor or remote procedure call (RPC) connection if the file is located on a remote machine.
+Use the KcsFreeProfile(profile) KCMS "C" API call to free a profile.